Academic Policies and Procedures

 Specific policies and procedures have been established for students seeking to appeal an admissions decision, a grade in a course, or an extension of time to complete a degree.
 The policies are outlined below:

-- Appeals concerning admission to the School should be addressed to the chair of the department for which the student is seeking admissions.
+1. Appeals concerning admission to the UNTHSC-SPH should be addressed to the Dean.

-- Advice concerning how to pursue appeals on any other matter can be sought from the School of Public Health Office of Student and Academic Services.
+3. Information concerning how to pursue appeals on any other matter can be sought from the UNTHSC-SPH-OSAS.

-- Any student who believes a grade has been inequitably awarded should first contact the instructor who awarded the grade in order to discuss and attempt to resolve the issue.
-Any instructor no longer associated with the Health Science Center at the time of the appeal will be represented in these proceedings by the department chair over the concentration in question.
-The student who is unable to resolve the differences with the instructor has 30 days following the first class day of the succeeding semester to file a written appeal with the appropriate department chair.
-If the instructor is the department chair, the appeal should be submitted to the Dean, who will act as a substitute for the department Chair.
+Any student who believes a course grade has been inequitably awarded should first contact the instructor who awarded the grade in order to discuss and attempt to resolve the issue.
+Any instructor no longer associated with the UNTHSC at the time of the appeal will be represented in these proceedings by the department Chair over the concentration in question.
+The student who is unable to resolve the differences with the instructor has five (5) working days following the first class day of the subsequent semester to file a written appeal with the appropriate department Chair.
+If the instructor is the department Chair, the appeal should be submitted to the Associate Dean of Academic Affairs, who will act as a substitute for the department Chair.
 If the Associate Dean of Academic Affairs is the instructor, the appeal should be submitted to the Dean of the UNTHSC-SPH for review and final decision of the course grade appeal.

 Application for the Completion of the Degree

-It is the responsibility of the student to keep track of their progress toward the degree and to file an Intent to Graduate Form in the School of Public Health Office of Student and Academic Services.
+It is the responsibility of the student to keep track of their progress toward the degree and to file an Intent to Graduate Form in the UNTHSC-SPH-OSAS.
 Consult the Academic Calendar for the appropriate dates.
 The applicant's grade point average on all work attempted must be at least 3.0 to be considered for candidacy.
 Failure to meet deadlines to submit the intent to graduate form, degree candidate information form, graduation clearance form, and the graduating study survey may result in a postponement of degree conferment.

-Information concerning graduation fees is available in the Tuition and Fee Register, on the University of North Texas website or may be obtained from the Office of Student and Academic Services.
+Information concerning graduation fees is available in the Tuition and Fee Register, on the UNTHSC website or may be obtained from the UNTHSC-SPH-OSAS.
 Students anticipating graduation should consult the Academic Calendar for important dates regarding payment of fees and other graduation requirements.

-To audit a course, an individual who is not enrolled as a student in the School of Public Health must contact the Office of Student and Academic Services, submit a resume, and complete the appropriate forms.
-Final approval to audit must be received by the Instructor and the Department Chair before sitting in a course.
+To audit a course, an individual who is not enrolled as a student in the UNTHSC-SPH must contact the UNTHSC-SPH-OSAS, submit a resume, and complete the appropriate forms.
+Final approval to audit must be received by the Instructor and the department Chair before sitting in a course.
 An auditor will not receive credit for the course.
 The auditor's name will not be entered on the class roll, and the instructor will not accept any papers, tests, or examinations.

 Attendance as an auditor may not be used as the basis of a claim for credit in the course.
 Students who are enrolled for credit may audit classes without payment of additional fees; others may be subject to pay a $175.00 fee per course for auditing classes which will be submitted to the UNTHSC-SPH-OSAS.

-For additional questions, students should contact the Office of Student and Academic Services.
+For additional questions, students should contact the UNTHSC-SPH-OSAS.

 Regular and punctual class attendance is expected.
 Although, in general, students are graded on intellectual effort and performance, absences may lower the student's grade where class participation is deemed essential by the faculty member.
 In those classes where participation is considered as part of the grade, the instructor should give written notice of the requirement at the beginning of the semester.
-An instructor may request the Registrar to drop a student from a course for lack of participation or one unexcused absence.
+An instructor may request the Registrar to withdraw a student from a course for lack of attendance.

-If the instructor-initiated drop action falls within the time that the student is eligible to drop with instructor consent, a W will be assigned.
-If the drop falls after this period, a W or WF will be assigned as appropriate.
+If the instructor-initiated withdrawal falls within the time that the student is eligible to drop with instructor consent, a W will be assigned.
+If the withdrawal falls after this period, a W or WF will be assigned as appropriate.